 These funding rounds help polish your app as it goes through multiple reiterations with each round.

-The pre-seed, as the name implies, is the first stage of your journey to gaining capital for your app idea.
+As the name implies, the pre-seed is the first stage of your journey to gaining capital for your app idea.
 It is when your app is still a concept with no visual elements representing it.

 In the pre-seed round, you are the initial investor, spending your money on market research to see if there is a need for your app.
 The investment also goes into establishing the founding team and developing an MVP.
 It paves the way for you to pitch the idea to more investors and gain higher funding than the initial $200 thousand.